Asset & Debt Division Attorneys in Salt Lake County

 Handling Property Division Cases with Care

 Utah divides assets and liabilities equitably – and this does not necessarily mean equally.
 To protect your interests during a divorce, choose an experienced property division attorney in Salt Lake County.
-Draper-based Eric M. Swinyard & Associates, PLLC is dedicated to helping clients navigate the process of dividing debts and assets.
+South Jordan-based Eric M. Swinyard & Associates, PLLC is dedicated to helping clients navigate the process of dividing debts and assets.

 How Is Property Divided in a Divorce in Utah?